-The ELISA (Enzyme Linked Immunosorbent Assay) is an immunoassay, which is particularly suited to the determination of antibodies in various kinds of samples.
+The ELISA (Enzyme Linked Immunosorbent Assay) is an immunoassay, which is particularly suited to the determination of antibodies in the field of infectious serology.
 The reaction is based on the specific interaction of antibodies with their corresponding antigen.
 The test strips of the microtiter plate are coated with specific antigens of the pathogen of interest.
 If antibodies in the sample are present, they bind to the fixed antigen.
-A secondary antibody, which has been conjugated with the enzyme alkaline phosphatase, binds to the immune complex.
-The colourless detects and substrate nitrophenylphosphate is then converted into the coloured product p-nitrophenol.
+A secondary antibody, which has been conjugated with the enzyme alkaline phosphatase, binds to the immune complex. detects The colourless nitrophenylphosphate is then converted into the coloured product p-nitrophenol.
 The signal intensity of this reaction product is proportional to the concentration of the analyte in the sample and is measured photometrically.